knative/docs/blog/docs/articles/cross-namespace-event-links-feature.md

 ### Creating Cross Namespace References

-<p>With RBAC configured, you can now create event sources and sinks that reference resources across namespaces.
-Here’s an example of how to reference a broker in a different namespace for a trigger:</p>
+ With RBAC configured, you can now create event sources and sinks that reference resources across namespaces.
+Here’s an example of how to reference a broker in a different namespace for a trigger:

 **Trigger Subscribing to a Broker in Another Namespace:** Since the feature flag is enabled, the broker can be added to the `brokerRef` field in the Trigger spec, along with its own separate namespace.
 ```